 2d barcode

-A QR Code can contain information such as alphanumeric text, web URLs, contact information, Wifi network name and password, calendar event information, and maps location.
+An advantage QR Codes have over barcodes is the variety of information they can store.
+This includes alphanumeric text, web URLs, contact information, Wifi network name and password, calendar event information, and maps location.
+Similar to NFC, QR Codes make instant data sharing effortless.
 A QR Code can store upto 4,296 alphanumeric characters.

 Another interesting advantage of a QR Code is that it doesn’t have to be black-and-white and can easily be designed.